pizzaql/pizzaql/readme.md

 1. Clone this repository
 2. Enter the `backend` directory
-3. Run `docker-compose up -d` and then `prisma deploy` to start the GraphQL Server
+3. Run `docker-compose up -d` and then `prisma deploy`
+4. Run `npm install` and then `npm start` to start the GraphQL Yoga server
-4. Enter the `frontend` directory
+5. Enter the `frontend` directory
-5. Edit the `settings.js` file and include your Auth0's client id & domain
+6. Edit the `settings.js` file and include your Auth0's client id & domain
-6. Run `npm install` to install required dependencies
+7. Run `npm install` to install required dependencies
-7. Now run `npm run dev` to start the application in the development mode
+8. Now run `npm run dev` to start the application in the development mode

-- You can access the GraphQL Playground at `http://localhost:4466/`
+- You can access the GraphQL Playground at `http://localhost:4000/`
 - You can access the order placement form at `http://localhost:3000` and the admin dashboard at `http://localhost:3000/admin` (you will need to login to see the list of orders)
 - To build the application in the production mode, just run `npm run build`